ADerycke/Better_Plot/README.md

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/a319a9e3-47b7-438c-997b-8b320f0488f7)

 ## Normal law and KDE (basic distribution) :
-no need of the "Graphics list", just select the data you want to analyse and clik on the proper button
+no need of the "Graphics list", just select the data you want to analyse and clik on the proper button (column 1 : data, optinal : column two : error)

 ## weigth mean plot and calculation :
 no need of the "Graphics list", just select two column (column 1 : data, column two : error) you want to analyse and clik on the proper button